wp-plugins/wp-genesis-box/readme.txt

 - affurl => ''
 - rounded => 0 (false)
 - nofollow => 1 (true)
+- image => 1 (genesis_framework_logo1.png)
 - show => 0 (return)

 By default, rounded corner CSS is not applied, rel="nofollow" is applied to the affiliate link, and the output of the plugin is <em>returned</em> (not <em>echoed</em>).

 <strong>You must define the URL to be displayed</strong>.
-If you do not set the URL in the plugin's option page, or when you call the shortcode/function, nothing will happen and you will see this message in your website's source code:
+If you do not set the URL in the plugin's settings page, or when you call the shortcode/function, nothing will happen and you will see this message in your website's source code:

 `WP Genesis Box: plugin not enabled.
 Check Settings page.`